Participer au site avec un Tip

 Description

-Return the minimum of a function of one variable using golden section
+Return the minimizer of a function of one variable using the golden section

 method.